tfzhang006/paper-reading/StructureNet: Hierarchical Graph Networks for 3D Shape Generation.md

 	- Graph decoder
 		- To transform a parent feature vector back into the child graph where each child part is represented by a feature vector and its label.
 		- The decoder is designed to output a fixed maximum number(10) of child parts and all edges between them, together with a binary probability that predict part or node exists in the child graph.
+		- Predicting initial feature vectors from parent feature vector and
+		- Recovering the edges between a pair of parts based on their pair of feature vectors.
+		- Performing
 ## Evaluation

 ## Conclusion